Richard Fagan was a resident of Tyrrell and later Washington Counties. In 1777 he along with his brothers and… Read More

 Thomas Falkner was a resident of colonial North Carolina and became the Secretary and Clerk of the Crown for that colony in 1761.

 James Fallaw was a resident of Chowan County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promising to report any treasonous conspiracies that might threaten North Carolina's independence.
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.

 William Fallaw was a resident of Bertie County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promising to report any treasonous conspiracies that might threaten North Carolina's independence.
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.

 William Stuart Fallis was born in North Carolina on December 17, 1868.
 Fallis was a lifelong civil engineer who dedicated his career to the building of the road system in North Carolina, working his way up from county engineer to a six-year stint… Read More